wp-plugins/wp-theater/readme.txt

 [vimeo group]GroupID[/vimeo]
 `

-= Requirements =

-1. Tested on WordPress version 3.6 and later.
-Does not support Multisite, yet.
-1. PHP 5.3 or later with cURL

 == Frequently Asked Questions ==

+= How can I futher customize this plugin =
+Please check the Other Notes section for futher development information.

 = Can I use this plugin to show private content from my YouTube or Vimeo account? = No, this plugin will only show publically available content.
-This feature will be part of the advanced plugin which is currently in development along side this plugin.
-If you need this feature now you are looking for a plugin that requires an API key from that service.
+It will skip any videos that are not publicly embeddable, even password protected videos.
+These features and more will be part of the WP THEATER PRO plugin; which is currently in development.
+If you need this feature now then you are looking for a plugin that requires an API key from that service.

 = Can I get single previews to display in the theater when clicked? = Not right now.
 Single previews, e.g. [vimeo preview], are really only meant as a nice way to link to a video.

-= Can I build a listing from multiple video IDs, e.g. [youtube theater]id1,id2,id3,id4,etc[/youtube]? = No, we suggest using playlists or channels for this task.
-Benifits of both are the ability to add another user's video as well as reordering them directly from YouTube or Vimeo.
+= Can I build a listing from multiple video IDs, e.g. [youtube theater]id1,id2,id3[/youtube]? = Not for now, we suggest using playlists or channels for this task.
+Benifits of both are the ability to add another user's video as well as adding and reordering them directly from YouTube or Vimeo.

 = What settings can be changed? =
 Outside of the shortcode's parameters there are settings for you to disable the loaded assets as well setting cache expirations.